Food allergies in babies

-Usually, you’ll see a reaction within a few minutes or hours of eating.
+Usually, you’ll see a reaction within a few minutes or hours after eating.
 Allergic reactions can include:

 - Hives, swelling, redness and/or a rash

-- Stuffy or runny nose; itchy and watery eyes that your baby keeps trying to rub
+- Itchy and watery eyes that your baby keeps trying to rub

 - Vomiting (that is usually forceful and repeated) and/or diarrhea